hci-mtl/hci-mtl.github.io/content/about.en.md

 ---
 We are a group of graduate students who offer **human-computer interaction** assistance to individuals and non-profit organizations in Greater Montreal.
 When contacted, we assess the situation and one of our members may provide guidance or hands-on support to the extent they are able.

-Our goal is to connect early-career HCI practitions to meaningful projects that could benefit from their expertise.
+Our goal is to connect early-career HCI practitioners to meaningful projects that could benefit from their expertise.

 ## What are your backgrounds?